prebid/prebid.github.io/dev-docs/modules/userId.md

 1. The page can call [pbjs.getUserIds()](/dev-docs/publisher-api-reference/getUserIds.html), [pbjs.getUserIdsAsEids()](/dev-docs/publisher-api-reference/getUserIdsAsEids.html), or [pbjs.getUserIdsAsync()](/dev-docs/publisher-api-reference/getUserIdsAsync.html).

 {: .alert.alert-info :}
-Note: If your ID structure is complicated, it is helpful to add tests for pbjs.getUserIds(), pbjs.getUserIdsAsEids() and pbjs.getUserIdsAsync().

-{: .alert.alert-info :}
-Note: To add a custom data type for the response of pbjs.getUserIdsAsEids(), see other examples within the createEidsArray method in /modules/userId/eid.js

-{: .alert.alert-info :}
 Note that User IDs aren't as popular in the mobile app world because device ID is available in those ad serving scenarios.

 {: .alert.alert-info :}
-Note that not all bidder adapters support all forms of user ID.
+Not all bidder adapters support all forms of user ID.
 See the tables below for a list of which bidders support which ID schemes.

-{: .alert.alert-info :}
-As of Prebid 4.0, this module will attempt storage in the main domain of the publisher's website instead of a subdomain, unless this behavior is overriden by a submodule.

 ## User ID, GDPR, Permissions, and Opt-Out